 I have seen some debate about this with more and more people learning from things like Youtube and other online sources.

-But in my opinion, there is no substitute for having an expert or even just a good experienced skier to show you in real-time what you need to be doing and how to correct problems you are having.
+But in my opinion, there is no substitute for having an expert or even just a good experienced skier to show you in real time what you need to be doing and how to correct the problems you are having.

 So, overall for an average person, it should take somewhere between 1 to 2.5 weeks total to become a comfortable and confident skier.

 Further advances in a person’s skiing skills may take years of experience and that all depends on how often you are skiing.
 The more you ski the better you will get.

 While you can also take more advanced lessons, there is nothing like the actual experience.
 Not just more skiing time, but also trying a variety of terrain and conditions.

 Skiing is one of the great outdoor winter sports and can be lots of fun as well as a great way to stay healthy.
 If you have never been skiing before and are wondering what it will take to get started learning to ski, check out this video: